ray-project/deltacat/README.md

 <details>

-<summary><span style="font-size: 1.25em; font-weight: bold;">Merging and Deleting Data</span></summary>
+<summary><span style="font-size: 1.25em; font-weight: bold;">Live Feature Enrichment</span></summary>

-DeltaCAT can automatically merge and delete data by defining a table schema with one or more merge keys:
+DeltaCAT can update your datasets on-the-fly to keep up with a continuous stream of new insights, and support common ML use-cases like feature enrichment.
+Just define a table schema with one or more merge keys to start updating and deleting existing records:

 ```python
 import deltacat as dc